 - Financial Statement: A financial statement is a court form where you lay out your financial information including income, expenses, property and debts.
 A financial statement must almost always accompany your Application or Answer in order for the court to permit you to file your materials, unless there are no claims for property or support.
 To be filed, the financial statement must have proof of your current earnings and notices of assessment from the Canada Revenue Agency for the three most recent taxation years.
 If you do not have your notices of assessment, you can call Canada Revenue Agency at 1-800-959-8281 to obtain Income and Deductions printouts for the most recent three taxation years.
 You can obtain these even if you have not filed tax returns for those years.
 There are two financial statements under the Family Law Rules; Form 13: Financial Statement (Support Claims), which is used when support is being claimed but there are no property claims, and Form 13.1: Financial Statement (Property and Support Claims), which is required if there are any property claims, regardless of whether there is support being claimed.
 You can find these forms and any other required forms at www.ontariocourtforms.on.ca.
 You will also need to update your financial statement at each new stage in your case if the last statement is more than 30 days old.

-Note that the application, answer, and financial statements can be done without legal counsel; however having a lawyer can ensure that you understand the processes and receive helpful advice.
-If you need reliable help in beginning the divorce process, please visit our Contact a Lawyer page.
+Note that the application, answer, and financial statements can be done without legal counsel; however, having a lawyer to help you with your Ontario divorce can ensure that you understand the processes and receive helpful advice.
+If you need reliable help in beginning the divorce process in Ontario, please visit our Contact a Lawyer page.

 - Serving Documents: In a family law case you must give a copy of all forms and documents to all parties and agencies in the case.
 This is called service.
 Documents can be served in two ways;